littensy/reflex/docs/docs/reference/reflex/producer.md

 ### Using multiple producers

-**Reflex is best used with a single producer holding the entire state of your application.** It's also good practice to organize state into different producers, and combine them with [`combineProducers`](combine-producers).
+**Reflex is best used with a single producer holding the entire state of your app.** It's also good practice to organize state into different producers, and combine them with [`combineProducers`](combine-producers).

 [See `combineProducers` for more details →](combine-producers)